thierrypdamiba/examples/qdrant_zoom/deploying/README.md

 This directory contains the deployment configuration and code for the Qdrant Zoom project, which is a part of the larger EmbedEval application.

-Here is a link to the site you will build: https://qdrant-zoom-aws.vercel.app/

 ## 📁 Directory Structure

 - `app/`: Contains the Next.js application code